ubco-W2020WT1-data301/course-project-solo_124/README.md

 This data set contains over 7000 moblie applications on Apple IOS app store, and all the details are stored as each field in this table such as the application price, application size, user rates, etc.This datatset analytics is a way to understand the existing strategy to drive growth and retention of future user.

 ### creater
-This dataset is provided by [**Ramanathan**] (https://www.kaggle.com/ramamet4), Research Engineer at KIT, Karlsruhe Karlsruhe, Baden-Württemberg, Germany
+This dataset is provided by [**Ramanathan**](https://www.kaggle.com/ramamet4), Research Engineer at KIT, Karlsruhe Karlsruhe, Baden-Württemberg, Germany

 ### data collection date
 July 2017